ndzamboni/qr-survey-app/readme.md

 1. Generate QR Code:

-Open your browser and navigate to http://localhost:3000/generate-qr.
-This will display a QR code that directs to the membership selection page.
+Run the QR code generator App: https://github.com/ndzamboni/qr-code-generator.git This will display a QR code that directs to the membership selection page or any web service you wish.

 2. Scan QR Code and Select Membership: